EgorTrushin/molpro-supporting/docs/ksinv_uksinv.md

 acfd;ksinv,refden=1325.1,e_ref=-113.285493180105,thr_fai_oep=1.7d-2,\
 plot_vx=1,plot_vc=1,plot_vxc=1,plot_vref=1,plot_z=1
 ```
-At the end one has the files vref-final.z, vx-final.z, vc-final.z and vxc-final.z with reference, exchange, correlation and exchange-correlation potentials.
+At the end one has the files `vref-total-final-z.csv`, `vx-total-final-z.csv`, `vc-total-final-z.csv` and `vxc-total-final-z.csv` with reference, exchange, correlation and exchange-correlation potentials.
 The potentials can be plotted using Python and matplotlib as follows:
 ```python
 import numpy as np
 import pandas as pd